Trees planted near power lines

 Tree owners and PowerNet have a responsibility to keep trees clear of network-owned power lines, under the Electricity (Hazards from Trees) Regulations 2003.
-Click on this link to find out more information about the Regulations and your responsibilities as a tree owner.

 The Regulations are designed to help protect public safety and supply of power.
 Trees can cause lines to clash or break, interrupting power supply and causing serious risk of electrocution or fire.
 To avoid complications with trees, plant them well away from power lines and keep branches trimmed before they get too close.

 Plan before you plant

 Plan before you plant.
 Please don’t plant trees where they will grow near to power lines or equipment.
 Remember if you plant by power lines you will be required to pay for regular trimming and any damage they may cause.

 Click to read about what trees are safe to plant on your property.